Ephex2/go-gpt-cli/readme.md

 ./go-gpt-cli profile -h
 ```

-You can create profiles by specifying an endpoint and name for them, as seen below:
+You can create profiles by specifying an endpoint name and name for them, as seen below:

 ``` bash
 ./go-gpt-cli profile create chat codereview